adriandevos/Avocado-Exploration/README.md

 #### Summary
 - We can quickly observe that organic avocado supply and sales are dramatically lower than conventional sales, but price is only slightly higher.
 - West and South Central lead the way in volume for both conventional and organic avocados, while Plains and Mid-South are clearly at the bottom.
 This probably has to do with proximity to Mexico, and the specific regions in which avocados grow.
-- West and South Central overall have the lowest priced avocados, probably due to their inceased supply on the west coast.
+- West and South Central overall have the lowest priced avocados, probably due to their increased supply on the west coast.
 Los Angeles shows the largest supply of both conventional and organic avocados.
 Contrary to this, San Francisco has the highest priced conventional and organic avocados, due to having a high cost of living.
 - Avocados are popular everywhere, but much more popular on the west coast.

 ### Analyzing Seasonal Patterns:
-In this section, I want to try and detect any reoccuring seasonality patterns.
+In this section, I want to try and detect any reoccurring seasonality patterns.
 Are there any easily identifiable repeating trends?

 **We can easily observe that starting in May, avocado prices increase dramatically, but why?**
 - American avocados take no longer than eight months to move from blooms to harvest.
 The blooming season begins in February or March, so mature avocados are ready for picking between May and September.